ysonggit/CarND-Path-Planning-Project/writeup.md

 My solution to the problem of finding the "best" lane for the vehicle is using the A\* search [1].
 I integrate Damian Barczyński's [2] nice implementation of A\* search into my planner.

-To apply this algorithm, the key is to build a virtual grid map for the vehicle and fill in the obstacles according to the car's sensing data.
-For simplicity, I use a 3x3 grid map along with the following symbols to represent the cars:
+To apply this algorithm, the key is to build a virtual grid map for the vehicle and fill in the obstacles according to the car’s sensing data.
+For simplicity, I use a 3xN grid map, where N is the number of lanes, along with the following symbols to represent the cars:

 - `*`: the position of my self-driving car
 - `o`: the other car
 - `(*)`: the target position of my self-driving car

-Take the figure above as an example, the grid map would become:
+Take the figure above as an example, the map would become a 3x3 grid:

 ```
 |   | o |(*)|